one19/trellol/README.md

 ###TODO
 * Refactor `front.js` into a cleaner collection of js files
-* Add actions for moving cards about to api
 * Promiseify API get-all
 * Decide on DB use, or just JSON file store
 * Store localhost information to JSON file/DB